Chronicle (film): Plot

-At Steve's funeral, tensions rise as Matt confronts Andrew about the incident.
-Andrew, feeling guilt and anger, denies any responsibility and escapes without providing answers.
-Later, he visits Steve's grave in private, pleading for forgiveness.

 In the aftermath of the party, Andrew faces social ostracism again.
-Fueled by a newfound sense of power, he retaliates against a bully using his telekinetic abilities, beginning to see himself as an apex predator—stronger and justified in his aggression.
+He retaliates against a bully using his telekinetic abilities and begins to see himself as an apex predator—stronger and justified in his aggression.
 Matt attempts to warn Andrew of the consequences, but their argument escalates into a fight.
-Andrew easily overpowers Matt, demanding he stay out of his life and forcing him to fly away.
+Andrew overpowers Matt, demanding that he stay out of his life.

 Desperate to save his ailing mother, Andrew disguises himself in his father's firefighting gear, using his powers to rob a gang and a gas station.
-During the robbery, an explosion occurs, resulting in Andrew being hospitalized under police custody.
-When Richard finds him, he is distraught, revealing that Karen has died while searching for Andrew.
-Consumed by grief and anger, Richard holds Andrew responsible for her death, berating him and demanding an apology.
-At his breaking point, Andrew awakens and unleashes his powers, demolishing the hospital room's wall in an expression of rage.
+During the latter robbery, an explosion occurs, resulting in Andrew being hospitalized under police custody.
+Richard visits his hospital room and reveals that Karen died while he was searching for Andrew.
+Consumed by grief and anger, Richard holds Andrew responsible for her death.
+Andrew then unleashes his powers, demolishing the hospital room.

-Matt, sensing Andrew's turmoil through a severe nosebleed, rushes to the hospital after learning about the explosion.
-He finds Andrew publicly flying and prepares to drop his injured father.
-In a desperate attempt to save Richard, Matt intervenes.
-The confrontation leads them to the Space Needle, where Matt tries to reason with Andrew, but the pleas fall on deaf ears.
-Recognizing that Andrew is beyond saving and poses a threat, Matt tragically impales him with a statue spear before escaping the scene, leaving Andrew fatally wounded.
+Matt, sensing Andrew's turmoil, rushes to the hospital after learning about the explosion.
+He finds Andrew publicly flying as he prepares to drop his injured father and intervenes to save Richard.
+Matt pursues Andrew to the Space Needle and tries to reason with him, to no avail.
+The pair fight across the city, destroying buildings and vehicles, until Andrew completely loses control.
+Recognizing that he is beyond saving, Matt fatally impales him with a statue spear.

 In the aftermath, Matt travels to Tibet, carrying Andrew's camera.
-He records a final message expressing sorrow for his friend's fate, asserting that Andrew was not inherently bad, and pledges to use his powers for good.
-As he points the camera towards a distant Tibetan monastery, he vows to uncover the truth about their experiences, leaving the camera behind as he flies away, symbolizing both loss and hope for change.
+He records a final message expressing sorrow for his friends’ fates, asserting that Andrew was not inherently bad, and vowing to find out how they got their powers no matter how long it takes.
+After pointing the camera towards a distant Tibetan monastery, he leaves the camera behind as he flies away.